DataBiosphere/avram/README.md

 $ docker/run-postgres.sh stop
 ```

+To run tests from IntelliJ, add the APPENGINE_SDK_HOME environment variable to your test configuration.

 ## Setting up local dev env

 1. Download the [appengine java sdk](https://cloud.google.com/appengine/docs/standard/java/download) and follow the instructions for setting your path.